Software Review

 The most technically impressive piece is the voice AI that actually calls insurance companies.
 Anyone who has worked a dental front desk knows that insurance verification means sitting on hold for 20-45 minutes per call, navigating automated phone trees, and reading CDT codes to a human representative.
 Toothy's AI agents handle those calls autonomously, gather the eligibility and benefits information, and update the PMS automatically.

-Founded by Tejas K, Matthew Kerrigan, and CEO Johnny Chen, Toothy was part of Y Combinator's Winter 2025 batch -- which means it passed YC's rigorous selection process and has access to the network and funding that come with it.
+Founded by Tejas, Matthew Kerrigan, and CEO Johnny Chen, Toothy was part of Y Combinator's Winter 2025 batch -- which means it passed YC's rigorous selection process and has access to the network and funding that come with it.
 The company claims its AI agents save practices 160+ hours per month and increase revenue by 5-10%.

 Who Is It For?